BradGaddis/BradGaddis/README.md

 - 👋 Hi, I’m @bgadd-brad
-- 👀 I’m interested in learning full-stack development until I find a niche.
-Or game dev.
-Ultimately I want to work in either industry.
+- 👀 I’m taking an interest in AI and Game Dev.
-- 💞️ I’m looking to collaborate on...I honestly have no idea.
-More or less anything, actually.
+- 💞️ I’m looking to collaborate on...virtually anything.
+Particularly AI or Game Dev, but I am just now starting the AI learning adventure.
 - 📫 How to reach me: @ bradleygad@gmail.com

 <!---